alme197112/asd-and-Rizzo.github.io/AntiInterview.md

 What source repository is used?

-- tfs
+* tfs - - -

-+ git
+* git +

-How far database/server from my working place?
+How far  from my working place database/server/virtual machine I have to use is?

-+ near (in terms of time or in terms of speed of access)
+* near (in terms of time or in terms of speed of access) +

-- far (e.g. database is very big and slow remotely)
+* far (e.g. database is very big and slow remotely) -

-What open source tools/libraries you use?
+How many open source tools/libraries are in use?
+Is feedback done?
+Is `open core` model used?

-+ many
+* many and yes + + +

-- none
+* none -

 Who are technical leads of you project?
+How technical (technical here is use of modern information sharing mediums and knowledge of logic) managers/customers are?

-+ he is public person (blog, github, etc.)
+* these are public person with blogs, github, up to date linkedin, social bookmarking profiles, etc.  +

-- I cannot find any valuable info about him in the internet
+* I cannot find any valuable info about him in the internet -

-Do you do automate everything/BDD/DDD?
+Does  process go with automate everything/BDD/DDD?

-+++ yes
+* yes + + +

---- no
+* no - - -

-Do you do math/logic/types/stats?
+Does work involve math/logic/types/statistics?

-+ yes
+* yes +

-- no
+* no -

-What is workstation+table+chair?
+What is workstation/table/chair?

-+ cool
+* cool (fast SSD RAID workstation or I given money to upgrade my own, aeron chair) +

-- average
+* average - -

 Work remotely sometimes?

-+ yes
+* yes +

-- no
+* no -

-Leave without pay any day?
+Random illness or leave without pay any day up to 3 days?

-+ yes
+* yes +

-- no
+* no -